Housing, Heritage and Regeneration

 - Significant transport investment planned for the region that will unlock housing growth

-- Planning permissions for 40,000 homes in place on brownfield sites, which can be expensive to deliver and stalled
+- Planning permissions for 30,000 homes in place on brownfield sites, which can be expensive to deliver due to lower viability

-- Complex major development sites requiring infrastructure delaying delivery of new homes
+- Complex major development sites requiring infrastructure, remediation and land assembly delaying delivery of new homes

 - Affordable housing needs are increasing with rising levels of homelessness and in work poverty

-- High proportions of existing homes are poor quality and poorly insulated and were built pre-war, making them expensive to repair and keep warm
+- High proportions of existing homes are poor quality and poorly insulated, built pre-war, making them expensive to repair and keep warm

 - A falling number of small and medium sized developers contributing to housing delivery